History

 HI Curator Title (2010)

 The title Museum Director was changed to Curator in 2010; Prior Directors were Mr. Wendell Taylor and Ms. Ruth Burt.
 In 2010, Ms. Edna Scott was named Museum Curator.
 Many changes and expansions to the HI Museum were made under her leadership.
 For instance, Ms. Scott added numerous artifacts and memorabilia to the museum.
 Other additions included the Military Wall of Fame.
 The Wall highlights the military service of former students, including several members of the Tuskegee Airmen.
 Ms. Scott resigned from this position in March of 2021.
-Specific plans for the operation and oversight of the HI Museum are forthcoming.

 Mr. Wendall Taylor